Identifying and celebrating Neurodivergence in the South West

 Mary is an HCPC registered Occupational Therapist with over 20 years experience of working in health services both in the UK and in New Zealand.
 She has spent many years working with adults with mental health difficulties and with young people and families in the CAMHS services in the North West and in Cornwall.
-Since 2014 she has worked exclusively in a children's ASD Assessment Team (ASDAT) and the Neurodevelopmental Assessment Team in both a clinical and leadership role.
+Since 2014 she has worked exclusively in a children's Neurodevelopmental Assessment Teams in both a clinical and leadership role.

 Sophie is an HCPC registered and chartered Clinical Psychologist who has had the privilege of working with and supporting neurodevelopmentally diverse adults, young people and their families across Cornwall and other parts of the UK.
 Locally, she has worked in the Cornwall Council Autism Spectrum Team as well as in the NHS for the Cornwall CAMHS Learning Disability Team and with Mary, Oni and Lisa in the Autism Spectrum Disorder Assessment Team.
 Sophie has worked therapeutically and conducted assessments with adults across a range of areas, including physical and mental health, neurodevelopmental disorders and learning disabilities.